dimidob/domcp/README.md

 ### 🤖 Adding GPT-5 model to 5ire App

 GPT-5 has performed best during our tests, however it is not available by default in 5ire App.
-Here are brief instructions how to add it as an available model:
+Here are brief instructions on how to add it as an available model:
 #### 1. In 5ire App head to: **Workspace → Providers → OpenAI**  and click the "+ Model" button
 #### 2. Fill in **gpt-5** for **Name** and **Display Name**
 #### 3. Set **Context Window** to **400000** and Max Tokens to **16384** -